-pirate attacks are likely to escalate in the world’s busiest waterways.
-The pirate chief
+Somalia (MNN) — Somali pirates are likely to escalate attacks in the world’s busiest waterways.

-has vowed to avenge the death of three cohorts killed during a U.S. raid to free Capt.
+The pirate chief has vowed to avenge the death of three cohorts killed during a U.S. raid to free Capt.
 Richard Phillips, an American hostage held by the pirates aboard a lifeboat for days.

 The Justice Department was reportedly considering whether or not to bring a detained Somali pirate to the U.S., Kenya, or Somalia to face charges.
 Both piracy and hostage-taking carry life